 The Company is exposed to ongoing operational drawdowns on its available cash resources from claims and administration expenses.
 Liquidity risk is the risk that payment of obligations may not be met in a timely manner at a reasonable cost.
+The Board sets limits on the minimum proportion of maturing funds available to meet unexpected levels of claims and expenses.

 Financial liabilities are all short term.
 Investments can usually be liquidated at any time, under normal market conditions, to settle liabilities.
+Contractual maturities of investments are between 0-6 months.
+2020 c.
+Market risks i \\\\ Interest rate risk